menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 Check the Enable BGP Anycast checkbox to enable BGP.

-1. In the Local AS field enter the local Autonomous System number for the Men & Mice Appliance.
+1. In the Local AS field enter the local Autonomous System number for the Men&Mice Appliance.

-2. In the Router ID field enter a unique ID for the Men & Mice Appliance in dotted-decimal form (A.B.C.D).
+2. In the Router ID field enter a unique ID for the Men&Mice Appliance in dotted-decimal form (A.B.C.D).
 It can be any (unique) value, but it is recommended to use a number that represents the Appliance, such as its eth0 IP address.

-3. In the Anycast Addresses list add the IP addresses that the Men & Mice Appliance shall advertise through the routing protocol.
+3. In the Anycast Addresses list add the IP addresses that the Men&Mice Appliance shall advertise through the routing protocol.
 The Appliance will also automatically configure a loopback adapter with this address and provide DNS service.
 To add an anycast address, click the Add button and enter the required information.
 To modify an existing anycast address entry, select the address and click the Edit button.
 To delete an anycast address, select the address in the list and click the Delete button.

 4. In the Neighbor Configuration list, add the IP addresses of the routers that the Appliance shall form a neighbor relationship with.
 These routers must be capable of using the BGP protocol and they must also be configured to form a relationship with the Appliance.
 To add a neighbor address, click the Add button and enter the required information.
 To modify an existing neighbor address entry, select the address and click the Edit button.
 To delete a neighbor address, select the address in the list and click the Delete button.